 Step-by-Step Instructions

-Bonus tip: As the water boils and the pasta cooks, this is the perfect time to peel your other ingredients to make the process as seamless as possible.
+Pro tip: As the water boils and the pasta cooks, this is the perfect time to peel your other ingredients to make the process as seamless as possible.
 It’s all about consolidation!

-Step 2: In that same very pot (yes, this is a one-pot pumpkin pasta!), we melt some butter and then whisk in some flour (photo 2) until it turns smooth (photo 3).
+Step 2: In that same pot (yes, this is a one-pot pumpkin pasta!), we melt butter and then whisk in some flour (photo 2) until it turns smooth (photo 3).
 This is our roux.
-After about three minutes of whisking, we add some garlic and stir constantly to add that wonderful flavor (photo 4).

 Step 3: Now we pour in our milk and heavy cream while whisking constantly to create a smooth sauce (photo 5).
-Once we get that silky texture, we stir in our Dijon mustard, salt, pepper and a pinch of nutmeg (photo 6).
+Once we get that silky texture, we stir in our Dijon mustard, salt, black pepper and a pinch of nutmeg (photo 6).

-Step 5: Now we take the cooked macaroni and stir it into the sauce (photo 10), pour it into a baking dish and top with more grated cheese and a mixture of melted butter and crushed Ritz crackers (photo 11).
-I like to use a 12-inch cast-iron skillet for a rustic look, or we can use a 9-inch-by-13-inch baking dish.
+Step 5: Now we take the cooked macaroni and stir it into the pumpkin cheese sauce (photo 10), pour it into a baking dish and top with more grated cheese and a mixture of melted butter and crushed Ritz crackers (photo 11).

 Note: If you prefer a stove-top pumpkin Mac and cheese, there's no need to pour it into a baking dish.
 Serve from the stove-top immediately.